 - Conan the Barbarian: "Do You Want to Live Forever?!"

 - Various groups of Redwall critters over the course of the series have had their own battle cries.
-The three most common are "Redwaaaaaaaaaall!" (duh), "Mossfloweeeeeeeer!", and "Eulaliaaaaaaaaaa!", the traditional battle cry of Badger Lords (and the Long Patrol).
+The three most common are "Redwaaaaaaaaaall!" (duh), "Mossfloweeeeeeeer!".

 - Aragorn also often cries with the name of his ancestor Elendil.